trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/vbox4.png

-   : Select Whether to Use an Existing or Create a New Virtual Hard Drive
+   : Virtual Hard Drive - New or Existing

 This screen is used to create the virtual hard drive, or the amount of disk space available to the virtual machine.
 If this is your first